 Board Composition and Diversity

-The strength of Equitrans’ Board is its diversity of backgrounds and skills.
-Equitrans’ Corporate Governance Committee strives to ensure that the Board consists of individuals from diverse educational and professional experiences and backgrounds who, collectively, are positioned to provide meaningful counsel to management.
-All of our directors are experienced in relevant sectors such as energy, regulatory, utility, and/or government, and have experience in relevant disciplines.
-Additionally, the majority of our directors have prior public company board experience.
-Further, for 2022, 11% of our directors were persons of color.
+The strength of Equitrans’ Board is its diversity of backgrounds, skills, and experience.
+Equitrans’ Corporate Governance Committee strives to ensure that the Board consists of individuals from diverse educational and professional experiences and backgrounds who, collectively, are positioned to provide meaningful counsel to, and effective oversight of, management.
+All of our directors are experienced in relevant sectors such as energy, regulatory, utility, and/or government, with seven of our directors having experience in the fields of finance, accounting and/or audit, and internal control.
+These seven directors also have experience serving on boards of other publicly traded companies.
+In addition, certain of our directors have experience in a number of Equitrans’ key focus areas, including climate-related experience, based on managerial experience or derived through their board service.
+See our 2023 Proxy Statement for information regarding such experience.
+Furthermore, in 2022, 11% of our directors identified as African American or Black.
+Our Board continues to reflect ethnic diversity in 2023.

-As of April 26, 2022, our Board was composed of nine directors, the demographics of which are outlined below.
+As of April 25, 2023, our Board was composed of eight directors, the demographics of which are outlined below.

 Board Composition and Diversity